Ward Boundary Review

 • I wish the boundary colours for current and proposed were less alike.
 The could have been red and lime green.
 While population is important.
 I also think including adjacent areas that may be a concern to them such as the residential areas closest to the industrial areas or the areas that are closest to Wascana park or the downtown area.
 People who live in those areas are more likely to take an active interest in what happens there and allows a councillor to represent their interests better.

-YB asked about 1 year ago
+YB asked over 1 year ago

 Thank you for your feedback about the ward boundary review.